artwang31/Employee-Exit-Survey-and-Sentiment-Analysis/README.md

 # Employee-Exit-Survey-Analysis

+** Personal and/or unique identifiers have been removed from all data **

 Goal and Purpose:

 Before this analysis my company did not have a centralized way to gather and visualize reasons why employees left the company.
 Therefore,